xster/flutter-wiki/Tree-hygiene.md

  * `git fetch upstream`
  * `git checkout upstream/master -b name_of_your_branch`
+ * `flutter update-packages`
  * Hack away.
  * `git commit -a -m "<your informative commit message>"`
  * `git push origin name_of_your_branch`

 GitHub provides you with a link for submitting the pull request in the message output by `git push`.

+Note that `git pull` will often miss tags that are used to define the release of the flutter tool so it is recommended to use `git fetch` typically to avoid version mismatches when running `flutter update-packages`.

 Please make sure all your patches have detailed commit messages explaining what the problem was and what the solution is.